-2016 marks the 6th year for Schoodic Institute’s SeaWatch migration monitoring effort.
-If this year is like previous years, we can expect thousands of birds to pass by Schoodic Point between September and Thanksgiving.
-The expected variety of species includes: loons, cormorants, Northern Gannet, scoters and other seaducks, gulls, falcons, and songbirds.
+2016 marked the 6th year for Schoodic Institute’s SeaWatch migration monitoring effort.
+Thousands of birds passed by Schoodic Point between September and Thanksgiving.
+The variety of species included: loons, cormorants, Northern Gannet, scoters and other seaducks, gulls, falcons, and songbirds.

 SeaWatch at Schoodic Point is a citizen science program conducted by staff and volunteers of the Schoodic Institute’s Bird Ecology Program.
 From mid-August through November the Atlantic Flyway of North America comes alive with the passage of a variety of migratory birds, including gulls, sea ducks, gannets, cormorants, loons, mergansers, shorebirds, raptors, and occasional songbirds.

-Please contact Seth Benz at firstname.lastname@example.org if interested in helping with this monitoring effort or to learn more about citizen science opportunities.
+Please contact Seth Benz at email@example.com if interested in helping with future monitoring efforts or to learn more about citizen science opportunities.

 Gulf of Maine Coastal Migration

 Millions of birds migrate along the Atlantic coast and its near shore waters.
 Song birds, water birds, hawks – all fly over a broad front consisting of a variety of habitats.
 Topography provides certain advantages: mountain ridges offer updrafts, shorelines serve as leading lines, islands, headlands, and peninsulas become respite areas.
 And, some birds prefer to fly directly over the ocean.
 For birdwatchers, biologists and researchers, vantage points that provide opportunities to witness the phenomenon of seasonal migrations is becoming more popular and important.

 Schoodic Point Sea Watch